 Whenever the weather gets unbearably hot, you should make the easy Indian desserts below.
 Best served cold; these sweet desserts will make you forget the heat of the summer.

 A staple yogurt in India, shrikhand is a thick, creamy yogurt that is then flavored with nuts, saffron strands, and cardamom powders.
 Because shrikhand comes from a fantastic blend of various ingredients, it boasts subtle yet complex flavors.

 You can add other fruits into this dish, like mango, to create a yummy dessert that is made with mango.
 It not only looks stunning but also can refresh your summer.

 In reality, Shrikhand is a dessert commonly found in India when summer comes or during the Indian festival called Rakhi/Raksha Bandhan.
 Aside from its role as a dessert, shrikhand can be served alongside curry and bread.

 Discover two more unique ways to prepare shrikhand.
 You can see this video to know more:

-Although falooda originated from India, its delicious flavors have allowed it to gain popularity in many other South Asia countries.
+Although falooda originated from India, its delicious flavors have made this a popular dish in Pakistan and many other South Asian countries.
 To put it plainly, falooda is a concoction of milk, vanilla ice cream, falooda seeds, basil seeds, rose syrup, and pistachio.

-Most ingredients necessary for falooda can be found in a store, so there’s little preparation involved.
+Most ingredients necessary for this tasty Indian beverage can be found in a store, so there’s little preparation involved.
 If you can find all pre-made ingredients, then you’ll simply need a spoon to mix these scrumptious ingredients together and enjoy your dessert.